santos95/LinuxGuides/parititions_lvm.md

     lvextend -L 20GB /dev/vgroup/data extend the size of the lv to 20GB lvextend -L +1GB /dev/vgroup/data extend one 1gb to the size of the lv lvextend -l +100%FREE /dev/vgroup/data extend to the 100% of free space of lv

+### REMOVE LVM
+#### 1 - Chech the fstab config file and remove every entry that refers or mount a logical volume.
+nano /etc/fstab
+#### 2 - Once that fstab entries for a logical volume, we can remove a logical volume:
+lvremove /dev/vgroup/data
+lvremove /dev/vgroup/backup
+#### 3 - Once that our logical volumes are removed we have to remove the volume group:
+vgremove vgroup
+#### 4 - Once that our volume group is removed, we have to remove the physical volumes:
+pvremove /dev/sdb1
+pvremove /dev/sdc1
+pvremove /dev/sdd1